Ashwini Jagtap

 Ashwini Jagtap is an Indian politician and widow of Laxman Pandurang Jagtap who will serve as Member of 14th Maharashtra Legislative Assembly from Chinchwad Assembly constituency.
 She is first woman MLA from Chinchwad Assembly constituency.

 Personal life

 She hails from Satara district.
 She is daughter of a retired police officer.
 She is widow of Laxman Pandurang Jagtap.
-She got education upto 10th standard from Huzurpaga.
+She got education up to 10th standard from Huzurpaga.